 About the Authors

-Chris Giusto is Director of Industrial Projects and works primarily with industrial facilities to improve processes & safety, reduce waste & energy consumption, increase flexibility & capacity, and build new facilities.
+Chris Giusto is the Regional Manager - South Atlantic & Director of Industrial Projects &Combustible Dust Safety and works primarily with industrial facilities to improve processes & safety, reduce waste & energy consumption, increase flexibility & capacity, and build new facilities.
 He has over 15 years of experience in mechanical engineering including design and specification of equipment and systems, detailed machine design, and construction administration.
 Areas of expertise include process evaluation and optimization, material handling, and custom equipment design and fabrication.

 Read My Hallam Story